19hours/sg-statutes/Acts/Prevention of Corruption Act.md

 28\.
 Any person who knowingly —

-(a) gives or causes to be given any false or misleading information relating to the commission of any offence under this Act or under section 165, 213, 214, or 215 of the Penal Code;
+(a) gives or causes to be given any false or misleading information relating to the commission of any offence under this Act or under section 165, 213, 214, or 215 of the Penal Code [Cap.
+224];

 (b) gives or causes to be given to the Director or a special investigator any other false or misleading information,